 Try not to let cost alone be the reason you choose your wedding photographer.

-Choose your wedding photographer wisely - if the photographer you are looking at is 'inexpensive' (a subjective word), in comparison to the others you have looked at, ask yourself why this might be?
+If the photographer you are looking to book is 'inexpensive' (a subjective word), in comparison to the others you have looked at, ask yourself why this might be?

 It's OK to be either of these things (we all had to start somewhere), but you need to understand why they may be less costly than others and manage your own expectations in relation to the quality of pictures you will receive.